mdodovic/SymPyCAP/documentation1.md

 * The currents are expressed in terms of node voltages.\
 * The reference direction for current is **out of the node**.

-### Modified Nodal Analysis
+#### Modified Nodal Analysis

-SymPyCAP uses MNA (Modified Nodal Analysis) to formulate ande solve equations.
+* SymPyCAP uses MNA (Modified Nodal Analysis) to formulate ande solve equations.\
+*MNA variables:* node voltages and currents which cannot be expressed in terms of node voltages.
+These currents are labeled by I"ID" ("ID" specifies a circuit element).

 ##   Units